Homerton Anogenital Neoplasia Service (HANS)

 There are over one hundred types of HPV and about 40 of these can affect the genital area.
 Some types of HPV can cause skin warts and verrucas but many types do not cause any problems or harm at all

 Most adults get HPV at some point in their lives, and in most cases your body will get rid of the virus without you ever knowing you had it.
-However HPV is also linked to the development of abnormal cells.
+However, HPV is also linked to the development of abnormal cells.
 If left untreated, these abnormal cells may go on to develop into cancer.

 What are the symptoms of HPV, anal warts and anal dysplasia?